devcontainers-contrib/features/README.md

 This repository is a continuation of the [devcontainers-contrib/features](https://github.com/devcontainers-contrib/features) project, initially developed by [danielbraun89](https://github.com/danielbraun89).
 The fork was created to maintain and enhance the project due to inactivity in the original repository.

 > [!NOTE]
-> This project is not officially associated with or endoresed by the official [Devcontainers](https://containers.dev/) project
+> This project is not officially associated with or endorsed by the official [Devcontainers](https://containers.dev/) project

 ## Usage